 - Not as convenient as the liquid series.

-- Hard to completely dissolve in the water.
+- Hard to be completely dissolved in the water.

 4. General Hydroponics General Organics Go Box

 Finally, an organic nutrient product for growers who prefer growing naturally.
-Again, the products are not certified as "organic" and they are not made from 100% organic minerals.
+But as said, the products are not certified as "organic" and they are not made from 100% organic minerals.

 But don't expect perfection in reality.
 These products come as close as organic.
-And the plants will love it.
-You will also love how easy it is to work with just by following the clear instructions mixing the purchased nutrients.
+And more importantly, the plants will love it.
+You will also enjoy how easy it is to work with just by following the clear instructions to mix these nutrients.